Call 866 244 9982

 Fire Glass 2.0 is the latest addition to the collection.
 As you can see below, they are cube-shaped with smooth edges.

-It is best to check first with the fire pit burner manufactures’ recommendation regarding coverage.
+It is best to check first with the fire pit burner manufactures’ recommendation regarding depth of fire glass over the Burner

-Generally, you can cover a standard burner with between 1-2″ of Fire Pit Glass.
+Generally, you should cover a standard burner beneath 1-2″ of Fire Pit Glass.
 For Propane systems we would recommend a covering maximum of 1″ deep but for Natural Gas, up to 2″ deep.

-Bullet Burners and Torpedo Burners are very different to Standard Burners so again, check with the burner’s installation manual.
+Bullet Burners and Torpedo Burners are very different to Standard Burners so again, check with the burner’s installation manual, but in general the gas nozzles/jets must not be buried under any media.

 You do not need to use only glass.
 To reduce the cost you can use medium sized Lava Rock as a filler.
 Place the Lava Rock into the base of the fire pit tray up to the top of the burner or even a little higher.
 Do not compress the Lava Rock.
 Then gently pour your fire pit glass on top of the Lava Rock and do not compress the Glass.

-Most good fire pit websites will have a fire glass calculatoryou can find ours at the bottom of every listing page.
+Most good fire pit websites will have a fire glass calculator, you can find a link to ours at the bottom of every listing page.

 Lava Rock is well known for its wide-ranging use in everything from landscaping to fire pits.
 For more detailed information visit our Lava Rock Page.